wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 = Google Analytics Reports =

-The Google Analytics reports you need, in your dashboard, in your All Posts and All Pages screens, and on site's frontend:
+The Google Analytics reports you need, on your dashboard, in your All Posts and All Pages screens, and on site's frontend:

 - Sessions, organic searches, page views, bounce rate analytics reports
 - Locations, pages, referrers, keywords analytics reports